Russia's Putin raps budget plan, ministers

 | SOCHI, Russia

-SOCHI, Russia Russian President Vladimir Putin issued a rare rebuke of Prime Minister Dmitry Medvedev's government on Tuesday, criticising its fiscal plans and accusing cabinet ministers of failing to act on orders he issued after returning to the Kremlin in May.
+SOCHI, Russia President Vladimir Putin issued a rare rebuke to Prime Minister Dmitry Medvedev's government on Tuesday, criticising its fiscal plans and accusing cabinet ministers of failing to act on orders he issued after his return in May for a third Kremlin term.

-Putin's comments, at a meeting on budget strategy in the Black Sea resort of Sochi, suggested that his patience was wearing thin with Medvedev just four months after the formation of his new government.
+Putin's comments, in a meeting on budget strategy in the Black Sea resort of Sochi, suggested his patience was wearing thin with Medvedev just four months after the formation of a new government.

 The 59-year-old Kremlin leader, who has dominated Russia since 2000, said that the three-year draft fiscal plan failed to take into account commitments in the decrees he issued after returning to Russia's highest office.

-"If everything remains as laid out in the plan, then some or other of the points of these decrees cannot be implemented.
-I already see this.
+"If everything remains as laid out in the (budget) plan, then some or other of the points of these decrees cannot be implemented, I already see this.
 But they must be implemented," Putin said.

-His comments ran counter to his typical leadership style, based on strong loyalty to his political allies and continuity in government, and where disputes are rarely aired in public.
+Putin's comments ran counter to his typical leadership style, which is based on strong loyalty to his political allies and continuity in government, and where disputes are rarely aired in public.

-They were made in Medvedev's absence, as the prime minister was outside Moscow chairing a meeting of his "open government" initiative, a forum widely criticised as a talk shop that has generated few worthwhile policy results.
+They were made in the absence of Medvedev, who was chairing a meeting outside Moscow of his 'open government' initiative, a forum widely criticised as a talking shop that has generated few worthwhile policy results.

-Putin has been Russia's paramount leader since Boris Yeltsin resigned in a New Year's Eve speech in 1999, leaving him the presidency.
-Putin steered Medvedev into the presidency when he faced constitutional limits on serving a third consecutive term.
+Putin and Medvedev ruled Russia as close allies until early this year in what became known as a 'tandem' arrangement.

-After the two switched jobs in May with Putin's return to the presidential office, speculation has grown that Medvedev could now be ousted.
+Medvedev had taken over the presidency from Putin in 2008, as the former KGB officer was prevented by the constitution from serving more than two terms in succession.
+Putin retained supreme power as prime minister until his return to the presidency this year and Medvedev's dispatch to the post of prime minister.
+Since then there has been speculation Medvedev's star could be waning.

 The budget plan is due to be formally discussed by Russia's cabinet on Thursday.
 Putin's harsh criticisms mean that the plan is unlikely to be adopted in its present form.